A-Zalt/better-commando/README.md

 commands - list of available commands

+## Blocking people
+Do you have some sort of rules in your bot and some break it so you have to restrict the access?
+Just block them using `bettercmd.block(id)`.
+Blocked someone by mistake?
+Unblock them by using `bettercmd.unblock(id)`.

 ## Requiring permissions
 If you are making a moderation command, adding your own tests isn't very convenient.
 But you may not do that now, because of the property `permissions` you can assign to your commands.
 It's just an array of permissions.
 It will both check if the bot and if the user have required permission(s).
 Use `botNoPermMessage` and `userNoPermMessage` to customize messages when bot/user doesn't have required permissions.